Our lettings policy

 Refusing offers

-Priority awards will be reviewed regularly and may be reduced if you refuse offers of suitable housing that meet your needs.
+Priority awards will be reviewed regularly and may be downgraded if you refuse offers of suitable housing that meet your needs.
 Please read property advert details carefully and only bid for properties that you are likely to accept if offered, as refusing offers may result in your priority band being downgraded.
-Applicants with a platinum priority band will normally be made one offer of a suitable property before their band is changed.
+Applicants with a platinum priority band will normally be made one offer of a suitable property before their band is downgraded.
 Applicants with gold or silver priority will normally be made two offers of a property that meets their needs before their band is downgraded.